MalarvizhiK/messages-rabbitmq/README.md

 ### JMS Client for Point to Point messaging style

 The code **JMSProducer.java** creates a connection factory, create a new connection and session, create message producers which we will then use to send messages.
 It creates a queue called **jmsqueue**.
-It send the message to the created queue.
+It sends the message to the created queue.

 We will first obtain a connection factory, which we will then use to create a connection.

 In the Connection factory, set the username and password from the New Service Credentials.
 Set the Virtual host as "/".
 Enable the SSL Protocol.
-Set the hostname and port from Message for RabbitMQ service - Connections - AMQPS screen as shown below.
+Set the hostname and port from Messages for RabbitMQ service - Connections - AMQPS screen as shown below.

 ![RabbitMQ AMQPS](images/RabbitMQ_AMQPS.png)